-A failover attribute is a value that is passed to the failover script and used by IRIS FailSafe for the purpose of modifying the run-time failover domain used for a specific resource group.
+A failover attribute refines and modifies the behavior that the failover script determines.
 You can specify a failover attribute of Auto_Failback, Controlled_Failback, Auto_Recovery, or InPlace_Recovery.
 Auto_Failback and Controlled_Failback are mutually exclusive, but you must specify one or the other.
 Auto_Recovery and InPlace_Recovery are mutually exclusive, but whether you specify one or the other is optional.